MuhtasimTanmoy/notebook/Language/Rust.md

     x.method();
 }

-// will be converted to this
+// Will be converted to this

 fn do_something_u8(x: u8) {
     x.method();